SoftUni-Internal/interactive-content/EN/03-Regular-Expressions/07-Homework.md

 - A demon's name will contain at least one character
 - A demon's name cannot contain blank spaces ' ' or commas ','
 - A floating-point number will always have digits before and after its decimal separator
-- A number in a demon's name is considered to be everything that is a valid integer or a valid floating point number (with a dot '.' used as separator)
+- A number in a demon's name is considered to be everything that is a valid integer or a valid floating-point number (with a dot '.' used as a separator)
     - for example, all these are valid numbers: '4', '+4', '-4', '3.5', '+3.5', '-3.5'

 ### Example